mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Running_a_Local_Server/Running_a_Local_Server.md

 ## Running the local server

+Now we're ready to run the server.
+Any time you'd like to run it just do the following.

-1. After the CMD window has closed double-click the `run.bat` script in the root directory of your fork.
+1. In the root directory of your fork double-click the `run.bat` script.
 This will build the wiki then run a web server locally on Windows that can be accessed via a browser.
     > The server is only accessible on your system, not over the internet.
 2. Minimize the CMD window and launch a browser.
 3. Enter `localhost:4000` in the addressbar to visit the local wiki running on your system!

-> You'll notice a new `_site` directory in the root of the wiki directory will appear.
+> You'll notice a new `_site` directory in the root of the wiki directory appear.
 This directory only contains the compiled versions of pages/files for the local server and is ignored by Github Desktop when detecting file changes, so avoid editing any of the files within.

 ### Closing the local server